arttuladhar/aws-solutions-architect-associate-notes/01-Compute.md

 * Serverless Compute service offering
 * Lambda's are serverless functions.
 You don't need to manage or provision servers
 * Lambda functions are stateless
-* You choose the amount of memory you want to allocate to your functions and AWS Lambda allocates propotional CPU, Network, Bandwidth and Disk
+* You choose the amount of memory you want to allocate to your functions and AWS Lambda allocates proportional CPU, Network, Bandwidth and Disk
 * There are 7 runtime languages supported:
   * Ruby
   * Python